If you're an electrician or contractor, you can check the voltage of streetlights.

 This calculation uses only 2 x #4AL conductor.
-If you require a larger conductor, contact the SaskPower design lead named on your turnkey agreement documents.
+If you need a bigger conductor, contact the design lead on your turnkey documents.

-- Calculator row 1 — Start with the streetlight standard that is located farthest from the source.
-Enter the number of lamps on that standard and the distance to the next standard.
+- Calculator row 1 — Start with the streetlight that’s located farthest from the source.
+Enter the number of lamps on that standard.
+Then the distance to the next standard.

-- Additional rows — Working back toward the source, enter only the number of lamps on each standard and the distance between subsequent streetlight standards.
-On the last row, enter the number of lamps on the streetlight standard closest to the source and the distance between that standard and the source.
+- Other rows — Now, work backwards towards the source.
+Enter the number of lamps on each standard.
+Then enter the distance of the next streetlight standards.
+On the last row, enter the number of lamps closest to the source.
+Then the distance between that standard and the source.

-- If service pedestal as source — Use the Residential Voltage Drop Calculator to determine the voltage drop from the transformer to the pedestal and add that result to the calculated streetlight voltage drop total.
+- If the service pedestal is a source — Use the Residential Voltage Drop Calculator.
+This will help you figure out the voltage drop from the transformer to the pedestal.
+Add that result to the calculated streetlight voltage drop total.

-Note: The maximum total voltage drop from the first transformer to the farthest street lamp is eight per cent.
-This calculation is based on 120-volts.
+Note: The highest total voltage drop from the first transformer to the farthest streetlamp is 8%.
+This calculation’s based on 120-volts.

 Voltage Drop Calculator